LivePersonInc/developer-center/pages/newdocuments/Historical Data/Engagement History API/overview.md

 ---
 ### Introduction

 Brands can now search, filter and keep copies of chat transcripts and related data, for example surveys, to later integrate and further analyze their data with third-party tools (DWH, CRM systems, etc.).
 99.5 % of chat transcript data is available within 5 minutes.
-All other chat transcript data (including metadata like Engagement Attributes) is available for up to 2 hours after a chat has ended, and is stored for 13 months.
+All other chat transcript data (including metadata like Engagement Attributes) is available within 2 hours after a chat has ended, and is stored for 13 months.
 The Engagement History API is based on the REST architecture style.

 ### Getting Started